SacredFisher/SacredFisher.github.io/pages/mov.md

 ---
 layout: page
-title: u.Mov
+title: .mov
 permalink: /pages/mov.html
 ---

-# u.Mov
+# .mov

-This is where I share thoughts, projects, and insights about u.Mov.
+dreaming in real life. my thoughts on the movies i've seen. often, i'll cover the same movie multiple times as i prefer to rewatch movies and reflect on them.

-## All u.Mov Posts
+## All .mov Posts

 <ul class="post-list">
   {% for post in site.posts %}